zincware/ZnTrack/docs/source/index.rst

 .. note::

-   You can ommit the remote and the rev parameter to load a :term:`Node` from the current repository and commit.
+   You can omit the remote and the rev parameter to load a :term:`Node` from the current repository and commit.

 .. dropdown:: Projects using ZnTrack